 The Jackson Institute provides generous funding for the M.A. summer experience.
-Students pursue internships, research and language study opportunities all over the globe.
+Students pursue internships and research opportunities all over the globe.

 The diversity of experiences our students take advantage of over the summer is reflective of their wide range of global affairs interests.
 They travel all over the globe, from Beijing to DC.

 Jackson M.A. students can receive up to $5,000 in summer funding.
 Yale also offers grants and fellowships that most students apply to in February each year to fund their summer experience.
 This funding allows students the flexibility to think creatively about how to spend their summer months.

 In Their Words